-RCVis governed by an unincorporated arrangement (Memorandum of Understanding) which is effective for a period of five years commencing July 1, 2013.
+RCVis governed by an unincorporated arrangement (Memorandum of Understanding).
 RCV will be run by a third party secretariat that will work to an approved Strategic Plan, which will be reviewed annually.

 The member Councils will be represented by the Mayor and the Chief Executive Officer.
 Member Council’s may nominate alternative delegates only when the Mayor or Chief Executive Officer are absent on approved leave e.g. when an Acting Chief Executive Officer has been appointed by Council.